hiteshvirani/binary-buddies-web/docs/TASK_I_HAVE_DONE.md

 - ✅ Verified `.gitignore` functionality
 - ✅ Confirmed clean git status
 - ✅ Tested ignore patterns work correctly
+- ✅ Updated frontend configuration for port 6533
+- ✅ Updated all Docker configurations for port 6533
+- ✅ Updated nginx configuration for port 6533
+- ✅ Added development script for port 6533
+- ✅ Committed and pushed all port configuration changes
+- ✅ Set up upstream tracking for git repository

+### 4. Frontend Port Configuration Update
+- **Task**: Update frontend to expose on port 6533
+- **Status**: ✅ Completed
+- **Details**:
+  - Updated `vite.config.ts` to use port 6533 for development server
+  - Updated `nginx.conf` to listen on port 6533 for production
+  - Updated `Dockerfile` and `Dockerfile.dev` to expose port 6533
+  - Updated `docker-compose.yml` and `docker-compose.dev.yml` port mappings
+  - Added `dev:6533` script to `package.json` for easy development
+  - Updated health check URLs to use port 6533
+  - Updated Traefik load balancer configuration for port 6533

+### 5. Git Repository Management
+- **Task**: Commit and push all changes
+- **Status**: ✅ Completed
+- **Details**:
+  - Committed all port configuration changes with descriptive message
+  - Set up upstream tracking for master branch
+  - Successfully pushed changes to remote repository

 ## Summary

-Successfully implemented a comprehensive `.gitignore` file for the React/TypeScript/Vite project and cleaned up the git repository by removing unwanted files from tracking.
-The repository is now properly configured to ignore build artifacts, dependencies, and other files that should not be version controlled.
+Successfully implemented a comprehensive `.gitignore` file for the React/TypeScript/Vite project, cleaned up the git repository by removing unwanted files from tracking, and updated the frontend configuration to expose on port 6533.
+The repository is now properly configured to ignore build artifacts, dependencies, and other files that should not be version controlled, and the frontend is configured to run on the requested port 6533.